 - Know your legal responsibilities and consumer rights.
 It’s important you understand the laws around car ownership in your state and consumer rights with regards to your car purchase.

-When making a car purchase always think about your long term future.
-The satisfaction you feel driving off the dealership lot is powerful but making a poor financial decision will have a long lasting impact.
+When making a car purchase always think about your long term situation.
+The satisfaction you feel driving off the dealership lot is powerful but making a poor financial decision will have a long-lasting impact.
 The cost of the car and financing charges are only part of the true cost of car ownership.
-There are ongoing costs such as annual registrations, gas fill ups, maintenance costs such as tune ups and car washes, and insurance payments.
+There are ongoing costs such as annual registrations, gas fill-ups, maintenance costs such as tune-ups and car washes, and insurance payments.